 Love what you do.
 Love where you work.
-MOKA, a local non-profit in West Michigan supporting individuals with developmental and intellectual disabilities, is hiring Mentor's to work in our Community Supports Skill Building program.
+MOKA is hiring Mentor's to work in our Community Supports Skill Building program.
 The Mentor supports individuals in the community by assisting them in meeting their predetermined goals, as determined by their Individual Plan of Service, through mentoring, skill building, training, advocacy, and offering support in general living skills.
 Positions available in Muskegon, Ottawa and Kent counties.
 Positions start at $13.30/hr.

 Essential Functions: Include the following, other duties may be assigned